 If you have a few thousand – or even a few hundred – dollars to your name, you definitely don’t want to carry it around everywhere you go.

 But you may also have reservations about stashing it away in your home.
-However, banks offer a safe alternative place for you to put your money without fear of theft.
-Plus, you can access it from practically anywhere in the nation (and in most places abroad) with your debit card or with a check.
+Financial institutions — banks, credit unions or online banks — offer a safe alternative place for you to put your money without fear of theft.
+Plus, you can access it from practically anywhere in the nation (and in most other countries) with your debit card or with a check.

 Insurance

-Most banks are backed by the Federal Deposit Insurance Corporation (FDIC), which insures all deposits for up to $250,000.
-The same protection is offered by credit unions under the National Credit Union Share Insurance Fund (NCUSIF), which also insures all deposits up to $250,000.
+Banks are backed by the Federal Deposit Insurance Corporation (FDIC), which insures all deposits per account for up to $250,000.
+The same protection is offered by credit unions under the National Credit Union Share Insurance Fund (NCUSIF), which also insures all deposits per account up to $250,000.

 Wealth-Building Mechanism